 One large-scale study that examined 16 meta-analyses of CBT says that the therapy was equally or even more effective than other therapies in dealing with post-traumatic stress disorder, generalized anxiety disorder, depression, and social phobia.

 Few other research studies also show that CBT is also an effective treatment for preventing future anxiety.
 Another study found that psychodynamic therapy was also effective at treating psychological issues as CBT.

 Regardless of the type of psychotherapy, the effectiveness of the therapy will also depend on various factors:

 - The person’s desire to participate and engage actively in the process

 - The skill of the practitioner

 - The relationship between the therapist and a patient

-If you are someone suffering from anxiety issues, you can go ahead with psychotherapy to lower your anxiety levels and calm your mind.
+If you are someone suffering from anxiety issues, you can visit Phobiaman or go ahead with psychotherapy to lower your anxiety levels and calm your mind.